fjplaurr/drumMachine/README.md

 There are several ways to run the App.
 The easiest one is to check this link: (https://codepen.io/fjplaurr/pen/GVQbQe).

-If you would rather run the App in your own computer, then follow this steps provided below:
+If you would rather run the App in your own computer, then follow the steps provided below:
 - Download the project from (https://github.com/fjplaurr/drumMachine) by pressing the green button "Clone or download".
 - Unzip the file downloaded.
 - Open a Command Line Interface and go to the root file of the project (It is called drumMachine).